decorator-factory/penguin-game/docs/level-binary-format.md

 - Polygon: `0xFFFF_FFFF(u32) string(u16) <padding>`

 A polygon referes to a string, whose length must be divisible by 4 (since a `f32` is 4 bytes long).
+Polygons must not exceed 500 points, you will probably never need as much.
+Polygons should be convex, and it's not specified what's going to happen if they're concave.

 `0xffff_ffff` happens to be a NaN, which isn't a useful `x` value anyway.